LAFLAMIE1024/hififace/README.md

 ### Model
 The paper proposes two versions of HifiFace model based on the output image size: 256x256 and 512x512 (referred to as Ours-256 and Ours-512 in the paper).
 The 512x512 model uses an extra data preprocessing before training.
 In this open source project, we implement the 256x256 model.
-For the discriminator, the original paperuses the discriminator from [StarGAN v2](https://arxiv.org/abs/1912.01865).
+For the discriminator, the original paper uses the discriminator from [StarGAN v2](https://arxiv.org/abs/1912.01865).
 Our implementation uses the multi-scale discriminator from [SPADE](https://arxiv.org/abs/1903.07291).

 ## Installation